wharburn/Translator/README.md

 4. Configure the environment variables:
    - `DEEPL_API_KEY`: Your DeepL API key
    - `NODE_ENV`: Set to `production`
+   - `USE_MOCK_SPEECH`: Set to `false` to use real speech-to-text (default is `true`)
-5. (Optional) Add Google credentials as a secret file:
+5. Add Google credentials as a secret file:
    - Path: `/etc/secrets/google-credentials.json`
-   - Contents: Your Google credentials JSON
+   - Contents: Your Google credentials JSON (from step 4 of "Setting Up Real Speech-to-Text")
+   - Add environment variable: `GOOGLE_APPLICATION_CREDENTIALS=/etc/secrets/google-credentials.json`
 6. Deploy!

 > **Note**: If you don't provide API keys, the application will use mock responses.